Moderators

 Moderator Certification Policies Page

 Multiple ratings of a moderator made by affiliates of a given organization/school during a single academic year will be averaged together before the ratings are averaged, so that each organization is weighted equally.
-Moderators must have 10 or more cards submitted within the last two full academic years, with an average score of at least 12 points, to be certified.
 Moderators may not evaluate themselves, nor may they be evaluated by anyone affiliated with their current school.
-Performance certification cards may be submitted based on any matches with both tossups and bonuses or similar structures.

 Ratings and comments will be shared anonymously with the moderators they concern.